siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 The answer is, as we shall see, at least all of known physics.

+Mathematical note.
+Unless stated otherwise, Part I works in a local smooth differential regime.
+Fields are assumed regular enough for derivatives and integral identities to make sense.
+The transport core is source-free: a region changes only by what crosses its boundary.

 This volume is Part I of that program.
 It gives the main derivational spine in thirteen chapters.
 The companion Part II collects the corollaries and technical appendices that clarify, extend, or prove later points without